-Vulvar cancer usually forms slowly over a number of years.
-Abnormal cells can grow on the surface of the vulvar skin for a long time.
-This condition is called vulvar intraepithelial neoplasia (VIN).
+Vulvar cancer usually forms slowly over many years.
+Sometimes, abnormal cells grow on the surface of the vulva skin for a long time.
+This condition, vulvar intraepithelial neoplasia (VIN), can lead to cancer.
 Because it is possible for VIN to become vulvar cancer, it is very important to get treatment.

 Possible symptoms include:

 - A lump or growth on the vulva